 Web 3.0 is a technology at the service of wide-ranging social, political and economic change.
 But what does this seemingly abstract change mean for specific business sectors?

 Web 3.0 is a permissionless network that requires no overseeing governing body.
 Open financial protocols enable the performance of peer-to-peer actions secured by blockchain technology.

-Therefore, for the fintech industry, Web 3.0 can indicate significant competitive advantages, including:
+Therefore, for the fintech app development industry, Web 3.0 can indicate significant competitive advantages, including:

 - uninterrupted service – when storing data at decentralised, distributed nodes, fintech organisations will be able to optimise their expenditures on unexpected server errors or seizures

-- faster transactions – peer-to-peer digital services (e.g. payments, loans, BNPL, lendings) involving no third-party beneficiaries are transparent, secured, and much faster
+- faster transactions – digital assets and peer-to-peer digital services (e.g. payments, loans, BNPL, lendings) involving no third-party beneficiaries are better secured

 - automated data processing – AI and ML solutions allow organisations to quickly adapt to evolving user needs, leading to the ongoing improvement of the customer journey